Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 In December 2008, three laws were enacted that, as a set, effectively abolished Article 34 of Japan's Civil Code.
 New laws include the Association and Foundation Law, the Law on Recognizing Organizations as Public Interest, and the Law to Consolidate Relevant Laws.
 Under the Association and Foundation Law, citizens can form an association or foundation even if the organization's activities are not in the public interest.

-2. Associations and Foundations of Public Interest (Koueki Shadan Houjin and Koueki Zaidan Houjin)
+2. Public Interest Associations and Foundations (Koueki Shadan Houjin and Koueki Zaidan Houjin)

 The Law on Recognizing Organizations as Public Interest delineates a range of requirements for associations and foundations to be recognized as those of public interest.
 The Committee for Public Interest Organizations, which is comprised of experts from various fields, screens applications from organizations and authorizes or rejects the public interest status of each.
 The committee seeks to determine if an organization satisfies the requirements of the new law.
 These requirements include: